-Bachelor of Business Administration - Supply Chain Management Minor & Bachelor of Applied International Business & Supply Chain Management
+Bachelor of Business Administration - Supply Chain Management

-About the programs
+About the program

 What our students can do for you

-• conduct basic demand forecasting, inventory management calculations, and analysis
+• Conduct basic demand forecasting, inventory management calculations, and analysis

-• participate in research and provide insights on current supply chain best practices
+• Participate in research and provide insights on current supply chain best practices

-• support and contribute to company procurement strategy using the fundamentals of purchasing
+• Support and contribute to company procurement strategy using the fundamentals of purchasing

-• systematically identify and address logistical issues using research, analysis, and communication skills
+• Systematically identify and address logistical issues using research, analysis, and communication skills

-• apply practical knowledge about inter-modal transfer, materials handling, and warehouse linkages
+• Apply practical knowledge about inter-modal transfer, materials handling, and warehouse linkages

-• deploy technology and organizational management skills to transportation firms
+• Deploy technology and organizational management skills to transportation firms

-• promote quality assurance and ISO standards towards continuous improvement
+• Promote quality assurance and ISO standards towards continuous improvement

-• work effectively with key internal stakeholders who influence the supply chain
+• Work effectively with key internal stakeholders who influence the supply chain

 Student availability